-2021 New Movie Releases: The Full Movie Release Date Schedule For Next Year
+2021 New Movie Releases: The Full Movie Release Date Schedule

 Friday November 5th

-Clifford the Big Red Dog - Rating TBD - David Allen Grier, Rosie Perez
+Clifford the Big Red Dog - Theatrical and Paramount+ Release - Rated PG - Darby Camp, Jack Whitehall

-Untitled Elvis Presley Project - Rating TBD - Austin Butler, Tom Hanks

 Friday November 12th